 Dissertation: "Intergenerational transmission of childhood maltreatment and its sequelae: The mediating role of postpartum depression"

 PhD candidate, Community Health Sciences, University of Illinois-Chicago

 Dissertation: "From District Policy to Youth Engagement: Incorporating Youth Perspectives into an Evaluation of the Chicago Public Schools’ Comprehensive Sex Education Policy"

-PhD candidate, Social Work, Arizona State University
+PhD, Social Work, Arizona State University

 Dissertation: "Applying the ecological systems theory to a child welfare agency: Examining the association between organizational culture and climate and individual level factors"

 PhD, Social Work, Washington University in St. Louis